jsoung/i4g/docs/architecture.md

 ## Executive Summary

-**i4g** is a cloud-native, AI-powered platform that helps scam victims document fraud and generate law enforcement reports.
+**i4g** is a cloud-native, AI-powered platform that helps scam users document fraud and generate law enforcement reports.
 The system uses a **privacy-by-design** architecture where personally identifiable information (PII) is tokenized immediately upon upload and stored separately from case data.

 **Key Design Principles**:
 1. **Zero Trust**: No analyst ever sees raw PII